abhishekjha1309/SHAREbharat/Privacy.md

 ## Contact Us

-If you have any questions regarding this Privacy Policy or the practices of this software, please contact us by sending an email to abhishek@sharebharat.in.
+If you have any questions regarding this Privacy Policy or the practices of this software, please contact us by sending an email to admin@sharebharat.in.